Team Russia was banned from the Games. Why are Russians still winning?

 Instead, the IOC imposed a penalty that was “so weak and wimpy that it was painful.”

-“Now you have a situation right here, right now, where the Russians feel, you, ‘Okay, we got away with it.
-Yeah, some of our athletes went down but we got a bunch more’,” Wallechinsky said.
-“And frankly we could do it again and sacrifice more athletes.”
+“Now you have a situation right here, right now, where the Russians feel, you know, ‘OK, we got away with it.
+Yeah, some of our athletes went down but we got a bunch more,’” Wallechinsky said.
+“And frankly, we could do it again and sacrifice more athletes.”

-Travis Tygart, chief executive of the United States Anti-Doping Agency (USADA) called the IOC penalties on the Russians “a farce.”
+Travis Tygart, chief executive of the U.S. Anti-Doping Agency, called the IOC penalties on the Russians “a farce.”

-“Unfortunately, we’ve seen this horror film already – where the Russian state-sponsored doping program walks free and Russia wins while the IOC and WADA leaders attempt to pull the wool over the world’s eyes by claiming Russia is 'banned’,” Tygart said in an email to Reuters that was published Saturday.
+“Unfortunately, we’ve seen this horror film already – where the Russian state-sponsored doping program walks free and Russia wins while the IOC and WADA leaders attempt to pull the wool over the world’s eyes by claiming Russia is 'banned’,” Tygart said, referring to the World Anti-Doping Agency, in an email to Reuters that was published Saturday.
 "It is barely a 'rebrand' and will do nothing to stop the corruption in Russia and likely will embolden others willing to win by any means.”

 IOC spokesman Mark Adams has already been on the receiving end of questions from reporters about why the ROC athletes are routinely being referred to as “Russians” by Olympic officials (they’re not supposed to be) and whether the IOC will take steps to de-Russify the references to the ROC ahead of the Beijing Winter Olympics in February.